18F/handbook/_pages/about-us/teams/OA-operational-guidance/management-reviews-of-procurement-actions.md

       - Award decision memo

   - **For procurements above $25,000:**
-    - TTS management (one level above the CO) and TTS procurement analysts will perform the first review of acquisition packages.
-The Office of Governmentwide Policy (OGP) will conduct additional reviews, per OGP’s request and the business process as it stands at the issuing of this policy.
+    - TTS management (one level above the CO) and TTS procurement analysts will perform the first review of acquisition packages prior to RFQ/solicitation release and prior to award.
-    - At the request of OGP, reviews may be conducted prior to solicitation/RFQ release and/or prior to award or any other stage in the procurement process.
+    - At The Office of Governmentwide Policy (OGP)'s request, they may conduct additional reviews at any stage in the procurement process.
     - See above for examples of acquisition package documents to be reviewed.

 + **4.2 Forum:** The forum for each review will be at the discretion of the TTS OA Contracting Officer (CO) and may include, but will not necessarily be limited to, a formal briefing, an informal meeting, or a “paper” review.
-The TTS OA CO is responsible for scheduling the review and forwarding the necessary documents to all reviewers via email at least 3 business days prior to the scheduled review.
+The TTS OA CO is responsible for scheduling the review and forwarding the necessary documents to all reviewers via email 5 business days prior to the scheduled review.

-+ **4.3 Documentation:** The TTS OA CO is responsible for addressing and documenting comments received during the reviews using their best business judgment.
++ **4.3 Documentation:** The TTS OA CO is responsible for addressing and documenting significant comments received during the reviews using their best business judgment.
 The goal is to document the CO’s rationale for accepting or rejecting **significant<sup>1</sup>** review comments and to demonstrate that they meaningfully considered this feedback.
 The level of documentation is at the CO’s discretion; however, documentation of reviews will include, at a minimum, the following:

   - Project name/Contracting Officer name
   - Review type/date (e.g., “1st OGP review on 10/12/2017”)